Arashknia/Dockerized-Splunk/Configuration.md

     > You should be able to see your Windows logs by entering this query in the Splunk web UI search bar ```index=wineventlog```
     > Also the logs related to the performance of your windows (like CPU information) on the main index ```index=main```
     > Sorry I am not teaching you how to query and search. (you can learn Splunk Fundamentals one and two for that!!!)
+15. remember you downloaded an app with the name "Windows Event Logs Analysis"?
+That was some dashboards for your Windows logs. you should be able to see it on Splunk web UI > apps (Top left) > EventID.Net
+16. see how peace of cake that was? did you enjoy it? thank you for reading the configuration and doing it. for any problems related please contact me on [My Gmail](arashk.nia9@gmail.com) or message me on [My Linkedin](https://www.linkedin.com/in/arashk-nia/). happy to help!!!

+GOODBYE EVERYONE!!!